Raspberry Almond Tart is an easy tart recipe with sweet raspberries and delicious almond frangipane, perfect for afternoon tea or dessert.

 Based on a Vintage Family Recipe

-One night several years ago, my husband and I were at dinner at a restaurant in London.
-I ordered a slice of a very delicious Raspberry Almond Tart for dessert, and thought it tasted really close to my MIL’s recipe.
-The only difference I could detect was that it had raspberries in it instead of pears.
+One night many years ago, my husband and I were at dinner at a restaurant in London.
+I ordered a slice of a very delicious Raspberry Almond Tart for dessert, and thought it tasted really close to my late Mother-in-Law’s Pear Tart recipe.
 When I mentioned this to my husband, he suggested I should adapt his mum’s recipe to create a Raspberry Almond Tart of my own.
 The rest is history.

 Published in Olive Magazine

-My Raspberry Almond Tart was definitely a hit with family and friends.
-I was thrilled when Olive magazine published it in their August 2011 issue.
-Their version was a little more polished than mine, with absolutely perfect pastry.
-Mine is very much homemade, but that is the way everyone seems to like it!
+My Raspberry Almond Tart was definitely a hit with family and friends, and I was thrilled when Olive magazine published it in their August 2011 issue.

 Raspberry Almond Tart – Printable Recipe